-‘Hunters in the Snow’ by William Carlos Williams is a twenty-one line poem that is contained within one stanza of text.
+‘Hunters in the Snow’ by William Carlos Williams is a twenty-one-line poem that is contained within one stanza of text.
 Williams did not imbue this piece with a specific pattern of rhyme of rhythm.
 As was common in his work, there is no punctuation in the text.
 Rather than pauses created through the use of commas or semi-colons, Williams uses line breaks to separate sections.

-Due to the fact that there is no punctuation, the lines breaks become all the more important.
+Due to the fact that there is no punctuation, the line breaks become all the more important.
 Often times phrases are chopped in half, forcing a reader to move to the next line for an important conclusion or description.
 This is known as enjambment and a good example occurs between lines 11 and 12.
 Here a reader must jump down in order to know what the “inn yard is.”

 Pieter Bruegal’s Hunters in the Snow

 One of the most important aspects of ‘Hunters in the Snow’ is the fact that it was inspired by a painting of the same name by Pieter Brueghel.
 It is also commonly referred to as The Return of the Hunters, and was completed in 1565.
 Williams depicts in his poem the exact scenario playing in Breugel’s painting.
 There are three hunters in the bottom left corner, followed by dogs, returning to a town down the hill.
 The hunters do not seem to have been successful.
 From their body language they appear exhausted and are even half-heartedly following along a set of prints on the ground.
 These belong perhaps to a hare or other small creature they were unable to catch.

 The landscape is covered by snow, but does not lack life.
 There are a number of people at the bottom of the hill, walking, skating and travelling across the frozen water.
 The tone of the poem is similar to the feelings one gets while observing the painting.
 The colors are muted and the figures are more like silhouettes than actual people.
 There is no warmth welcoming these hunters home.